How Deep is Your Talent Pool? by Kevin McManus

 Most people do not have the “luxury” of rapid growth to help expose their strengths and weaknesses.
 They often have to count on vacations or extended illnesses to help show them where they are weak from a skill depth perspective.
 In most cases, most managers and supervisors go through each day merely making assumptions about what people know and do not know.
 They try to document all key procedures to make sure that gaps in knowledge are covered, but it is rare that all key problem fixes can be captured.

 By managing in this less than effective manner, we greatly under appreciate the potential of our people.
 After thinking more and more about my experience with talent measurement, I am beginning to form the opinion that talent waste will be the next lean frontier, once we have eliminated all of the waste in the office operations (the current new area of lean concept application).

-I have been in business for twenty-four years now.
+I have been in business for almost thirty-four years now.
 During that time, my resume has served as my primary means of talent expression to new or prospective employers, and my on the job accomplishments have served as my personal talent commercial once I was working for a given organization.
 Unfortunately, one can rarely describe the true value of their skill set on a resume, and rarely does one's supervisor, let alone other key people in a company, see the true talents that we display each day on the job.

 To what degree are you aware of both the stated and hidden talents of your people?
 What types of approaches, if any, do you have in place to help discover the untapped talent and to cultivate the talents that you are at least aware of?
 I am afraid that we are really failing to both find and use those talents that would help our companies the most, even though we are in essence already paying for that talent.